NicoG96/The-Software-Engineering-Interview/README.md

 3. **Least bandwidth**: priority given to server with least amount of traffic, in terms of Mbps
 4. **Round robin**: a simple algorithm that distributes load equally among all servers by running through a cycle
 5. **Weighted round robin**: A variation of the above whereby servers are assigned a weight (indicating processing capacity, i.e. processor speed) and ordering the cycle in respect to that metric
-6. **IP hash**: IP of client is hashed to derive a server index to forward the request to
-7. Layer 4
-8. Layer 7 TODO active-active, passive active
+6. **Layer 4**: Leveraging the transport layer, this type of routing is facilitated by data such as the source/destination IPs and ports
+7. **Layer 7**: At layer 7, the application layer, this type of routing inspects the payload (header, body, cookies) of the request to determine an appropriate server

 ### Reverse Proxies